 Trinity Place Holdings Inc. is a publicly traded vertically integrated real estate company focused on appropriate risk-adjusted real estate investments in the United States.
 The Company currently has over 500,000 square feet in active management and/or under development.

-The principal asset is a property located at 28-42 Trinity Place in Lower Manhattan, referred to as the Trinity Place Property.
+The principal asset is a property located at 28-42 Trinity Place in Lower Manhattan, now referred to as 77 Greenwich.
 The company also owns a shopping center located in West Palm Beach, Florida and retail boxes in Westbury, New York and Paramus, New Jersey.

 The predecessor to Trinity Place Holdings Inc., Syms Corp, together with its subsidiaries, filed voluntary petitions for relief under Chapter 11 of Title 11 of the United States Bankruptcy Code in the United States Bankruptcy Court for the District of Delaware.
 On August 30, 2012, the Court entered an order confirming the Modified Second Amended Joint Chapter 11 Plan of Reorganization of Syms Corp. and its Subsidiaries.
 On September 14, 2012, the Plan became effective and Syms and its subsidiaries consummated their reorganization under Chapter 11 through a series of transactions contemplated by the Plan and emerged from bankruptcy.
 As part of those transactions, reorganized Syms merged with and into Trinity, with Trinity as the surviving corporation and successor issuer pursuant to Rule 12g-3 under the Securities Exchange Act of 1934.